 When upgrading a standard plumbed in towel rail to dual fuel or purchasing an electric only rail, an electric element needs to be selected.
 There are 3 options when selecting this element.
 The first is a standard or single heat element.
 These can be very hot so for someone with small children this would probably not be the best option.
 Secondly there is the option to have a thermostatic element.
 With a thermostatic element you can control the temperature of the rail with a small dial control which is similar to the type of control found on most toasters.
 The third option is a digital thermostatic heating element.
 This is similar to the thermostatic element with the dial however instead of a dial there are plus and minus buttons and an LED display to control the temperature with.

 A quick note about Dual Fuel Towel Rails

 When upgrading a plumbed in heated towel rail to a dual fuel rail T pieces are required to be able to fit an element.
 This is a T shaped joiner which connects the valve to the radiator also allowing the element to be connected at the same time.

-Digital timers are also available for electric and dual fuel rails in 24 hour and 7 day programmable time periods that can be set so that your towel rail switches on at a pre set time.
+Digital timers are also available for electric and dual fuel rails in 24 hour and 7 day programmable time periods that can be set so that it switches on at a pre set time.
 This means that if you would like a warm towel in the morning but don’t want to waste electricity and money by having your heated towel rail on all night you can have your programmer set to come on before you get up in the morning which will mean you have a nice warm towel when you get out of the shower or bath.
 Timers are designed to fit somewhere between the element and the electrical supply.
 They cannot however be fitted in the bathroom or close to running water unless they are sufficiently protected by a suitable enclosure.